nicnosis/iu-courses/sp19/pro/procedural-syllabus.md

 Students who complete this course will:

  * Understand and apply object-oriented programming _(functions, variables, arrays, control flow, iteration, objects)_
- * Create procedurally-generated graphics and other assets _(e.g. textures, level design)_
+ * Understand and apply principles of graphic design _(color, proportion, rhythm)_
+ * Learn to navigate and use technical documentation to resolve issues
+ * Create several attractive portfolio pieces
  * Gain familiarity of procedural algorithms _(e.g., Perlin noise)_
  * Understand, apply, and visualize algorithms _(e.g. random number generation)_
+ * Create procedurally-generated graphics and other assets _(e.g. textures, level design)_
  * Learn tools for rendering in both 2D and 3D
  * Represent real-world models _(e.g., physics, gravity)_ programmatically

+## For whom is this course?
+This course is designed to target a broad audience across multiple schools and disciplines.
+It is intended to make programming more approachable to the non-programmer.
+It is intended to give creative faculty to students of a technical background.

+ * Media School students _(esp.
+Digital and Interactive Media)_ will have an opportunity to create novel artwork that distinguishes them
+ * SICE students will have an opportunity to apply their technical rigor and programming acument to a creative endeavor
+ * SOAD students will have an opportunity to learn programming and new tools to amplify their creative reach

+This course gives students __creative freedom__ to express ideas, concepts, thoughts, and feelings through digital media.
+My goal is always to demystify technical hurdles so that students can fulfill their purpose without feeling intimidated by code and complicated tools.

+Having a relatively small class size will give students more freedom in their pursuit of a satisfying vision.

 ## Structure
+The first unit of this course is more rigid and structured, and the second unit is more open-ended and free-form.

 ### Unit One: Abstraction (p5.js)
 In this unit, students will use p5.js, a JavaScript library, to learn the basics of object-oriented programming.
 Students will create artwork that is dynamic, interactive, and procedurally-generated.
 Artwork in this unit will be abstract and exploratory.

-### Unit Two: Representation (Houdini)
+### Unit Two: Representation (Houdini, Cinema4D)
-In this unit, students will use Houdini (and other tools if desired) to create 3D graphics.
+In this unit, students will use Houdini, Cinema4D _(and other tools if desired)_ to create 3D graphics.
 Having developed an understanding of how procedural generation works, students can use tools to automate the process.
 Artwork in this unit is generally more 'realistic' and representational.

+Game design students may find this unit useful in creating assets for their games.
+Applications might include procedurally-generated levels, terrains, textures, and particle effects.

 ## Work
 ### Use of Class Time